DymphnaMary/ARP_Spoof_Detector/README.md

-# ARP Spoofing with Windows as the Attacker and Kali as the Victim
+# ARP Spoofing and Detection

-This project demonstrates an ARP spoofing attack, where the attacker positions themselves as a Man-in-the-Middle (MITM) by exploiting the ARP (Address Resolution Protocol) mechanism.
+This project demonstrates an ARP spoofing attack and detection script, where the attacker positions themselves as a Man-in-the-Middle (MITM) by exploiting the ARP (Address Resolution Protocol) mechanism.

 ---